drufball/yosai/_drafts/flaws.md

 <br />
 <br />

 They rose before dawn.
 Everyone saw to their own meager travel packs, avoiding eye contact and working in silence.
-Denri coiled the rope they had used to hold the Tengu and put it away.
+Denri coiled the rope they had used to hold the tengu and put it away.

 The air was cold and bright, snapping them all awake as they slipped out of the cave and began climbing the mountain.
 The slope quickly steepened, until their shivers were replaced by a thin sheen of sweat.
 The mist at their feet and the fog of their breath both burned away as the sun rose.

 All three stopped to enjoy the view.
-They were a few hundred feet up, leaning forward against the steep slope.
+They were a few hundred feet up, leaning forward against the steep incline.
 Jagged boulders cast long shadows around them.
 Below, the forest lay like a thick green carpet across the landscape, the last tendrils of mist coiling delicately in the shade of large cedar trees.
 The sun lit the sky a brilliant orange.

 Denri let out a sigh, some of the tension in her shoulders fading.
 She hadn't seen a view like this since her time at sea.
 For a moment, she wished Aki was right about the monsters that lived in the wilds.
 She had grown fond of Terminus over the years, but the tight spaces and rigid, manmade lines never quite replaced the untamed beauty outside their walls.